jezzsantos/saastack/docs/design-principles/0130-multitenancy.md

 The key concept behind logical data partitioning is to utilize a single physical service (and usually an account subscription) and specify a "partition" for each tenant in the data.

-For example, in a SQL database, you can add an additional foreign key column to each table that contains tenanted data called `TenantId` and ensure that this column participates in each and every SQL operation, such as SELECT, INSERT, UPDATE, and DELETE.
+For example, in a SQL database, you can add a foreign key column to each table that contains tenanted data called `TenantId` and ensure that this column participates in each and every SQL operation, such as SELECT, INSERT, UPDATE, and DELETE.

-> Where as, the data shared across all tenants will not require this partition key.
+> Whereas, the data shared across all tenants will not require this partition key.
 >
 > There is a real world danger with this kind of partitioning, that developers can easily make a mistake and forget to include the `TenantId` in the query or update statement, and they can inadvertently expose data from one tenant to others, causing a data breach event.